On computing and the complexity of computing higher-order $U$-statistics, exactly: A New Algorithm of Computing -Statistics

 \begin{proposition} Let $\calA$ be an \Einsum{} notation with no output, and $G_\calA$ be the corresponding decomposition graph of $\calA$.
 Then there exists an algorithm with a particular \Einsum{} ordering such that for any set of tensors $\calT$ that can be represented by the \Einsum{} notation $\calA$, the time complexity of $\tensorcontraction(\calT, \calA)$ is $\less(|\calA|n^{\treewidthp{G_\calA}+1})$. \end{proposition}

-\begin{remark}[The \Einsum{} ordering in practice] We say that the time complexity given in the above proposition is only an optimistic estimate, because although it can be achieved with the optimal \Einsum{} ordering corresponding to the treewidth (Definition~\ref{def:treewidth_elimination}), this particular ordering is usually difficult to find in practice. \citet{arnborg1987complexity} have shown that finding the ordering that gives rise to the treewidth is an NP-complete problem.
-While it is ideal to evaluate $\Einsum(\calT, \calA)$ in Algorithm~\ref{alg:v_stats} using this optimal ordering, we decide to directly plug in the Python library \opteinsum{} \citep{daniel2018opt} to find the ordering in practice, because such a preexisting library has been optimized and stabilized over the years. \opteinsum{} offers both heuristic strategies such as greedy algorithms or exhaustive search such as dynamic programming, but the latter can be time-consuming when dealing with large-scale problems.
+\begin{remark}[\Einsum{} summation ordering in practice] We say that the time complexity given in the above proposition is only an optimistic estimate, because although it can be achieved with the optimal \Einsum{} ordering corresponding to the treewidth (Definition~\ref{def:treewidth_elimination}), this particular ordering is usually difficult to find in practice. \citet{arnborg1987complexity} have shown that finding the ordering that gives rise to the treewidth is an NP-complete problem.
+While it is ideal to evaluate $\tensorcontraction(\calT, \calA)$ in Algorithm~\ref{alg:v_stats} using this optimal ordering, we decide to directly plug in the Python library \opteinsum{} \citep{daniel2018opt} to find the ordering in practice, because such a preexisting library has been optimized and stabilized over the years. \opteinsum{} offers both heuristic strategies such as greedy algorithms or exhaustive search such as dynamic programming, but the latter can be time-consuming when dealing with large-scale problems.
 As mentioned in the Introduction, dynamic programming is also used in \citet{zhang2025adaptive} for a special class of $U$-statistics.
 Since the ordering only depends on the MD structure of the kernel $h$, for commonly encountered kernels, one could in principle find the optimal ordering via exhaustive search without accessing the data sample and re-use this ordering whenever the same type of kernel appears.
-Finally, we briefly remark that \opteinsum{} uses a different scheme to describe the summation ordering from the one used in this paper.
-We will not describe such a difference in any detail as doing so will necessarily introduce extra notations and definitions that are only tangential to the main theme of the paper. \end{remark}